sahib/misc/performance/homework.typ

 There should be a background job that merges several old segments to a single one.
 Since those segments likely contain duplicate keys this also serves as compression scheme, improving disk usage and startup time.
-Since increasing number of segments also heavy a bad influence on query performance this should be run regularly.
+Since increasing number of segments also have a strong influence on query performance this should be run regularly.

 == Deletion

 To delete keys, a special value has to be written, indicating that a key was deleted.
-This value is often called »tombstone«.
-When the querying logic encounters a tombstone as last entry, then the key is considered as non-existant.
+This value is often fittingly called »tombstone«.
+When the querying logic encounters a tombstone as latest entry, then the key is considered as deleted.
+The merger will eventually remove the value.
 Please note: An empty value and a deleted key should be two different things!
-The merge logic should eventually get rid of the storage for this key entirely.

 == Startup & Crash recovery

-When your key-value store is loaded, all existing segments need to be loaded from oldest to newest.
-All key/value pairs need to be loaded into a fresh index - you may decide to serialize the index from time to time, if you aim to make the load phase faster.
+When your key-value store is loaded, the indexes of all segments need to be loaded.
 If the previous run of the database crashed for some reason before it was able to write the most recent segment, then the in-memory segment can be restored by loading the values from the WAL.